How to Choose the Best Hair Loss Treatments and Medications

 Our team starts the testing process by gathering insights and recommendations from hair loss experts with clinical experience.
 For this article, we spoke to two hair transplant surgeons and two board-certified dermatologists about their experience treating patients with active ingredients like minoxidil and finasteride.

 We are also committed to testing products from these platforms for a full six months, starting with ordering and interacting with telehealth providers.
-Our testers take notes on their customer service experience, the quality of products, and how well the products work for their lifestyle and needs.
+Our testers take notes on their customer service experience, product quality, and how well the products work for their lifestyle and needs.
 We keep our articles updated to reflect their ongoing testing.

 What causes hair loss as we age?